w3f/General-Grants-Program/grants/speculative/data_highway_mining.md

 ### What work has been done so far?

-* Data Highway Mining Whitepaper (Final draft)
+* DataHighway Mining Whitepaper (Final draft)
-* Data Highway Mining Runtime Modules (configuration, rates, samples, eligibility, claims)
+* DataHighway Mining Runtime Modules (configuration, rates, samples, eligibility, claims)
-* Data Highway Mining Documentation and API
+* DataHighway Mining Documentation and API
-* Data Highway Mining Website
+* DataHighway Mining Website
-* Data Highway Mining Oracle (MXC ERC-20 tokens)
+* DataHighway Mining Oracle (MXC ERC-20 tokens)
-* Data Highway Mining Inter-Chain Bridge Contract (MXC ERC-20 tokens)
+* DataHighway Mining Inter-Chain Bridge Contract (MXC ERC-20 tokens)

 ### Are there are any teams who have already contributed (financially) to the project?